morgan/kohana-dataflow/README.md

 ## Version 0.2.0

-This is the initial release version of [Dataflow](https://github.com/michealmorgan/kohana-dataflow).
+This is release version 0.2.0 of [Dataflow](https://github.com/michealmorgan/kohana-dataflow).